 Uruguay is considered to be a country with a low crime rate.
 It is interesting that many retirees from North America and the EU live in Uruguay, since the cost of living in the country is much lower than in these states, and the climate is more pleasant.
 Real estate prices will please potential immigrants too.

 Visa Requirements for Argentina

-Moving to Argentina is needed to fulfill the same requirements as moving to other countries: work, family reunification, business.
+Moving to Argentina is needed to fulfill the same requirements as moving to other countries: work, family reunification, and business.
 And, of course, there is a rentier program.
 Each of these cases in Argentina has its own nuance.

 - Business immigration means that an investor is ready to invest $ 100,000 in the country’s economy.
 Moreover, he must invest a quarter of this amount immediately, and the rest within a year.
 For this, for example, you can buy a piece of land or commercial real estate.

 - Rentiers can move to Argentina if they can prove they have earned at least $ 1,200 per month, and this money must come from foreign banks.

 In general, the Argentine government encourages immigration.
 There is a special program designed to move 100,000 immigrants a year.
 People aged 20-60 can take part in it, with secondary or higher education, without a criminal record.

 By the way, these requirements also apply to those who marry Argentine citizens.

 Even in the presence of an officially concluded marriage, citizenship will take into account age, lack of a criminal record, as well as health conditions that affect the ability to work.